justinmahar/react-kindling/README.md

 ## Overview

-This project was created as a starter for [React](https://reactjs.org/) component and [hook](https://reactjs.org/docs/hooks-intro.html) libraries.
-Think of this template as a scaffold for all of your React goodies you want to build and possibly share via [npm](https://www.npmjs.com/).
+This is a starter for [React](https://reactjs.org/) component and [hook](https://reactjs.org/docs/hooks-intro.html) libraries.

+Think of this template as the kindling for all of your React goodies you want to build and possibly share via [npm](https://www.npmjs.com/).

+React Kindling includes everything you need to build a mature React library including a standalone documentation site via GitHub Pages ([see template demo](https://devboldly.github.io/react-kindling/)).

+Get started in three easy steps: [generate](https://github.com/devboldly/react-kindling/generate), clone, and run `npm i && npm run setup`.

+See the [10+ projects using React Kindling](https://github.com/devboldly/react-kindling#projects-using-react-kindling), and build your own.

 ### Features include: